Pakistan's embattled PM faces tough no-confidence vote

 “Of course, we continue to follow these developments and support Pakistan’s constitutional process, but again these allegations are absolutely not true,” she said.

 Still, Khan urged his supporters to take to the streets, particularly the youth who have been the backbone of his support since the former cricket star turned conservative Islamist politician came to power in 2018.
-He said they needed to protest an America that wants to dictate to Pakistan to protect Pakistan’s sovereignty.
+He said they needed to protect Pakistan’s sovereignty and oppose U.S. dictations.

 “You have to come out to protect your own future.
 It is you who have to protect your democracy, your sovereignty and your independence. … This is your duty,” he said.
 “I will not accept an imposed government.”